Cost-Efficient Online Decision Making: A Combinatorial Multi-Armed Bandit Approach: Experiments

 We first investigate the four data sets Navigation, LED, Fico, and Compas.
 As mentioned, to guarantee accurate decision regions for all hypotheses, we implement the algorithm outlined by \citet{chen2017efficient} for enumeration of hypotheses.
 In short, this algorithm produces the most probable hypotheses based on a decision and the conditional probabilities of test outcomes associated with that decision.
 To assign the correct decisions to hypotheses, we extract the parameter vector $\boldsymbol{\theta}$ from the entire data set and subsequently utilize the enumeration procedure to generate the most likely hypotheses for each decision.
 However, the parameters are not known to the agent after the enumeration of hypotheses.
 We assign fixed costs $\mu_{ij}^{(0)} \in [0, 1]$ and $\mu_{ij}^{(1)} \in [0, 1]$ (randomly sampled from a uniform distribution) for each data set before performing our experiments.

-In Figure \ref{fig:cost_mle}, we illustrate the cost of performing tests (i.e., $-\mathbb{E}[R(S^{(t)})]$) during online learning for different algorithms.
+In Figure \ref{fig:cost_mle}, we illustrate the cost\footnote{The costs reported here directly correspond to the (instant) regret up to only a constant term.
+Therefore, the order of the methods and their relative performances remain the same.} of performing tests (i.e., $-\mathbb{E}[R(S^{(t)})]$) during online learning for different algorithms.
 The cost of each test is calculated based on Eq. \ref{eq:params}, where the parameter $\theta_{ij}$ is derived from the data.

+The (maximum) numbers of enumerated hypotheses per decision region are 2, 5, 70 and 70 for Navigation, LED, Fico and Compas datasets, respectively.
 Our results in Figure \ref{fig:cost_mle} show that our framework yields the lowest information acquisition cost for all data sets.
 DPP has a low cost initially since it only uses a few data points to perform sampling, but after a few time steps its cost becomes as high as `All'.
+During these initial time steps DPP can make incorrect decisions.
 Additionally, we observe that the W-EC\textsuperscript{2} algorithm always has the lowest cost.
 This result is consistent with the theoretical results of \citet{golovin2010near} for the cost of the original EC\textsuperscript{2} algorithm in the offline setting.
 We also observe that the exploration methods (TS and BayesUCB) exhibit very similar performances in terms of cost.
 During online learning, it is observed that the cost of the random algorithm remains relatively constant, whereas the costs associated with the W-IG and W-EC\textsuperscript{2} algorithms decrease until they converge to a low value.
 This behavior is attributed to the utilization of parameter estimates by the W-IG and W-EC\textsuperscript{2} algorithms when selecting tests.
 As the knowledge of the agent about these parameters improves over the course of learning, the associated costs decline.
 Furthermore, in Table \ref{tab:cost}, we report the average cost of decision making in a single time step for different data sets.
 It is obvious that our framework incurs significantly lower costs for performing tests.